 We do a lot of phone interviews.
-If after a few minutes, I want to get off the phone, it’s usually because the person i’m talking to is making me feel bad.
-However, if I find that the person has a lot of uplifting stories, is quick to give compliments (that don’t sound like ass-kissing), and generally is making me smile, they are probably generally happy.
+If after a few minutes, I want to get off the phone, it’s usually because the person I’m talking to is making me feel bad.
+However, if I find that they have a lot of uplifting stories, are quick to give compliments (that don’t sound like ass-kissing), and generally are making me smile, they’re probably happy.
 Simply put, I tend to feel better after talking to a happy person.

-In particular, in the freelance industry, we often come across freelancers by design as well as those who are between jobs.
-Generally, it’s pretty easy to tell if someone is a genuine freelancer.
+In the freelance industry, we often come across freelancers by design as well as those who are between jobs.
+It’s usually pretty easy to tell if someone is a genuine freelancer.
 If a person is choosing to be a freelancer, it’s because they enjoy it.
-However, if someone is a freelancer because they can’t hold a job or just got laid off, it’s more likely that this person is suffering a lack of direction and is not freelancing by choice.
+However, if someone is a freelancer because they can’t hold a job or just got laid off, it’s more likely that they lack direction and aren’t freelancing by choice.
 The difference between the two is tangible on a daily basis.
 We look for people who are doing what they want to do.

-When I was a kid, I often would join my father in the garage as he worked on one of his many projects.
-I can only imagine how annoying it was to hear me say “what can i do?”, “how can i help?”, “is there something for me to do?”, “I’m bored.”.
-Though my heart was in the right place, I didn’t realize that all my nagging ceaseless questions were centered around MY own entertainment.
-I’m quite sure that my father must have imparted this wisdom to me countless times before the revelation imprinted in my memory,
+When I was a kid, I’d often join my father in the garage as he worked on one of his many projects.
+I can only imagine how annoying it was to hear me say “What can I do,” “How can I help,” and “Is there something for me to do?”
+Or “I’m bored.”
+Though my heart was in the right place, I didn’t realize that all my nagging, ceaseless questions were centered around MY own entertainment.
+I’m quite sure that my father must have imparted this wisdom to me countless times before the revelation imprinted in my memory.

 Petey-boy, the best way you can help me is to quietly stand by until I’m ready for your assistance.

-When Nick Ohrn pinged me the other night about a WordPress embed pluggin that he found on his own time that might be a significant time-saver for an upcoming development project of ours, Nick was being helpful.
+When Nick Ohrn pinged me the other night about a WordPress embed plugin he found on his own time that might be a significant time-saver for an upcoming development project of ours, Nick was being helpful.

 Reid Peifer is another fantastic example of a helpful person!
-Not only does he often anticipate points where Shane and I are about to need assistance and volunteer himself, he’ll ping me on AIM once in a while and just check in to check in and see how I’m doing.
+Not only does he often anticipate points where Shane and I will need assistance and volunteers himself, but he’ll also ping me on AIM once in a while just to check in and see how I’m doing.
 To borrow from Obama’s phrase, Reid embodies the Audacity of Helpfulness.